ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 # Software Engineering 101: Review Materials

-As I was assembling this week's reading list, I wasn't able to find my ideal resource: a light overview of the steps from software design to deployment.
-Instead of having you read software engineering papers, I'm going to overview the software development life cycle and describe some resources for you to look at - this document is review material #1.
+As I was assembling this week's reading list, I wasn't able to find my ideal resource: a light overview of the steps from software design to deployment, with examples from food and agriculture systems, or any examples really!
+Instead of having you read software engineering papers, I'm going to overview the software development life cycle and describe some resources for you to look at - thus, this document is review material #1.

-Here's some light background materials first:
+Here are two light background materials for EVERYONE to check out:
 1. RedHat video, Farming for the Future: https://www.youtube.com/watch?v=3YoboO1HO6k

 2. The Digital Services Playbook: https://playbook.cio.gov/.
 Though some of the recommendations are specific to building goverment tools (e.g. language in Play 11 on security re: FEDRAMP), I think many of the recommendations are applicable to our work.

-**Some example tools** I tried to pick papers that described *how* the tools are built and covered topics you have each talked about.
+**PICK ONE OR TWO:** I tried to pick papers that described *how* the tools are built and covered examples from a range of domains.
 Pick ONE or TWO from this list, OR, find something more appropriate for your discipline that details *how* the software was made:

 1. Aquaculture farm management tool: https://dl.acm.org/doi/abs/10.1145/2835966.2836277?